f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 |lab1_namesp|

-2. Click **Add Application**, displayed on the center of the application screen.
+2. Click **Add Application**, displayed on the center of the Manage Application screen.
 3. Add a **Name** for the Application, and a **Description**.
 4. Select a **Region** (US, EMEA, or APJC).
 5. For **Connector Type**, select *AWS CloudFront*.
 Once *Amazon CloudFront* is selected, options appear to configure Amazon reference details.